Bird - UP - Pic - Twitter - Google Scholar.jpg

 Social Innovation.

-My main areas of focus include how to leverage digital technologies and behavioral insights in the development areas of financial inclusion, entrepreneurship, migration, and transitional justice.
-In Colombia, we conducted a randomized evaluation of an innovative tablet-based financial education app distributed via the country’s main cash transfer program and traced how it led to increased financial health two years after the intervention.
+My main areas of focus include how to leverage digital technologies and behavioral insights, with a focus on migration, financial inclusion, education, and transitional justice.
+In Colombia, we implemented a randomized evaluation of a tablet-based financial education app distributed via the country’s main cash transfer program and traced how it led to increased financial health two years after the intervention.
 In Peru, we conducted a regression discontinuity study of the country’s collective reparations program, the first known rigorous impact evaluation of a popular transitional justice mechanism used in post-conflict settings.
-Another initiative involves the longitudinal study of a cohort of Venezuelan migrants to Peru, including a randomized evaluation of the effect of an emergency cash transfer during the COVID-19 pandemic.
+In Uganda, we designed a randomized evaluation of an interactive mobile phone games to teach users how to recognize and prevent fraud.
+Another initiative involves tracking a cohort of Venezuelan migrants to Peru, including a randomized evaluation of the effect of an emergency cash transfer during the COVID-19 pandemic.

 Leading Change.